skoolkid/skoolkit/sphinx/source/ref-files.rst

   any declared by the ``JavaScript`` parameter in the :ref:`ref-Game` section (default: None); multiple JavaScript files can be declared by separating their names with semicolons
-* ``PageContent`` - the HTML source of the body of the page; this defaults to the contents of the corresponding :ref:`pageContent` section, but may be specified here if the source can be written on a single line
+* ``PageContent`` - the HTML source of the body of the page; the :ref:`INCLUDE` macro may be used here to include the contents of a separate ref file section
 * ``SectionPrefix`` - the prefix of the names of the ref file sections from which to build the entries on a :ref:`box page <boxpages>`
 * ``SectionType`` - how to parse and render :ref:`box page <boxpages>` entry